sikaeducation/curriculum/courses/301/standards/build-dynamic-pages-react/topics/computed-properties-react/README.md

-# React: Computed Properties
+# React: Computed Values

 The two main sources of data for a component are props and state.
-There is also data that's derived from either or both of those, which are called derivative state or computed properties.
+There is also data that's derived from either or both of those, which are called computed values.
 For example, if you have a list of movies:

 ```js
 const movies = [{